algolia/instantsearch/packages/algolia-experiences/README.md

     href="https://cdn.jsdelivr.net/npm/instantsearch.css@8/themes/satellite.min.css"
   />
   <meta
-    name="instantsearch-configuration"
+    name="algolia-configuration"
     content='{"appId":"latency","apiKey":"6be0576ff61c053d5f9a3225e2a90f76"}'
   />
 </head>

 <body>
-  <div data-instantsearch-id="my-experience-id"></div>
+  <div data-experience-id="my-experience-id"></div>
 </body>
 ```

-The `data-instantsearch-id` attribute should be set to the experience ID you want to use.
+The `data-experience-id` attribute should be set to the experience ID you want to use.
 You can find the experience ID in the dashboard.

 For styling, you can use the [instantsearch.css](https://www.npmjs.com/package/instantsearch.css) package.